prateekmedia/muxer.dart/README.md

-# mp4parser
+# muxer

-Implementation of mp4parser library for java in flutter, Android only
+A plugin to merge / mux audio and video together in flutter

 !!!---- WIP ----!!!